Why would I drink less coffee?

-If you are a scoop and a button away from making enough coffee for 6 people, it will be harder to reduce your coffee intake.
+If you are a scoop and a button away from making enough coffee for six people, it will be harder to reduce your coffee intake.

 I still get a bit frustrated when I spend a few minutes grinding my coffee, but it helps a lot.
-It has boosted my self-control, and it taught me to appreciate the fragrance of freshly ground coffee.
+It has boosted my self-control and taught me to appreciate the fragrance of freshly ground coffee.

 Additionally, you’ll learn more easily about the difference between coffee roasts.
-You’ll feel with your own hands the difference between light, medium, and dark roasts.
+With your hands, you’ll feel the difference between light, medium, and dark roasts.
 And that’s the less obvious.
-The difference between the different roasts’ colors, flavors, and smells will be quite evident quickly.
+The difference between roasts’ colors, flavors, and smells will be quite evident quickly.

 Buy Pricey Coffee

 Animal-processed snobby non-sense ‘poop coffee’ won’t do.
 I’m talking freshly roasted, specialty, high-quality coffee beans here.

 Great roasters will include good technical and relevant information.
 Learn from that.
 Some beans from the same origin share flavors and aromas that you value.
 You’ll learn about coffee processing as well.
 Natural, honey, and washed will adopt a completely different meaning for you.